 In 2012, I teamed up with director Deeyah Khan of Fuuse Films, who was filming her first independent documentary on the honour killing of a young London woman, and helped to make the film into an Emmy and Peabody Award-winning feature length documentary.
-Since then, I've been Executive Producer and one of the editors on Deeyah's films, including the BAFTA-nominated "Jihad: A British Story", and "White Right: Meeting the Enemy", which won an International Emmy in 2018 and was also nominated for a BAFTA.
+Since then, I've been Executive Producer and an editor on Deeyah's films, including "Jihad: A British Story", which was nominated for a BAFTA, and "White Right: Meeting the Enemy", which won an International Emmy in 2018 and was also nominated for a BAFTA.

-Since 2011, I've made a number of BBC 4 documentaries on history, travel and science, including "Mechanical Monsters: Engineering Wonders of the 19th Century" and a 90-minute special, "Gravity and Me: The Force That Shapes Our Lives".
-In 2019 I directed a two-part series for the BBC on the taboo science of eugenics with Adam Pearson and Angela Saini, co-directed an international feature documentary on Ukranian and Belarussian artists' battle for freedom of expression, and in 2020, I was Executive Producer and editor on two films for ITV Exposure, "Muslims in Trump's America" and "America's War on Abortion", directed by Deeyah Khan.
+Since 2011, I've made a number of BBC 4 documentaries on history, travel and science, including "Mechanical Monsters: Engineering Wonders of the 19th Century", a 90-minute special, "Gravity and Me: The Force That Shapes Our Lives", and a two-part series looking at the latest theories on the fundamental nature of reality.
+In 2019 I directed a two-part series for the BBC on the taboo science of eugenics with Adam Pearson and Angela Saini and co-directed an international feature documentary on Ukranian and Belarussian artists' battle for freedom of expression, and in 2020, I was Executive Producer and editor on two films for ITV Exposure, "Muslims in Trump's America" and "America's War on Abortion", which has been nominated for a BAFTA for Best Current Affairs documentary.
 I've also made films for Al Jazeera investigating police brutality in Tunisia, on FGM in Senegal, and the effects of the conflict in Ukraine, as well a film for Vice News about persecuted atheists facing violence and repression in fundamentalist communities.

 In 2009, I made a radio documentary on Shakespeare's Blackfriars Theatre for BBC Radio 4, and I have collaborated with Shakespeare's Globe Theatre making a documentary on their educational work with children from deprived London boroughs.
 I'm currently co-director and mentor with the acclaimed refugee and human rights protest theatre, the Belarus Free Theatre, and I recently produced a two-part series on history, culture and literature in the Caucasus for BBC Radio 3, and a film about Syrian refugees in Jordan with historian Bettany Hughes.